 In the wild, ostriches live an average of 30 to 40 years, but in captivity they’re able to rival the life expectancy of humans.
 They can live to be as old as 70, and will continue to breed well into old age.

 It’s not too difficult to tell if an ostrich is into you.
-When courting females, males will extend their wings, crouch down, and rock their entire bodies side to side (you can check out the goofy display in the video above).
-At one ostrich ranch in the UK, farmers noticed their birds acting randier than usually whenever people were around.
+When courting females, males will extend their wings, crouch down, and rock their entire bodies side to side.
+At one ostrich ranch in the UK, farmers noticed their birds acting randier than usual whenever people were around.
 A 1998 study supported their suspicions: When humans were observed walking by ostrich enclosures, both males and females were twice as likely to solicit sex.
 This cross-species attraction only seemed to apply to ostriches who had been raised by people from birth.
 When humans approached the one control ostrich who had been raised in a wildlife park with ostriches, he either acted aggressively or ignored them completely.